 Automatic emergency braking

-Automatic emergency braking works by automatically applying the brakes if the car in front stops and the driver fails to stop themself.
+Automatic emergency braking works by automatically applying the brakes if the car in front stops and the driver fails to stop themselves.
 It senses when traffic slows down.

 Lane departure warning

-Lane departure warning works by the car emitting a sound, vibration, or indicator lights if the vehicle begins to drift out of the lane.
+Lane departure warning works by the car emitting a sound, vibration, or indicator lights if the vehicle drifts out of the lane.

 Lane keeping assist automatically guides the vehicle back into the lane if it drifts out of it.